 Having worked in intelligence intercepting foreign communications, Minarcin notes the value of e-mails goes beyond blackmail.
 Even without highly classified information, vague bits from numerous e-mails can piece together things of value.

 Such an approach was used in China’s “Night Dragon” cyberattacks revealed in February by digital security company McAfee.
 Since November 2009, Chinese hackers had been stealing information from energy companies.

 “This information is highly sensitive and can make or break multibillion dollar deals in this extremely competitive industry,” wrote McAfee Chief Technical Officer George Kurtz on his blog.

 Similarly, government e-mail could reveal information on policies or vulnerabilities.
 “They can see what the policies are going to be,” Minarcin said.
 “They can know how he’s going to react to certain pressure that you’ve put on him.”

-In the 2007 cyberattack on Pentagon computer networks, an unknown amount of information was unloaded.
-The Pentagon was forced to shut down part of their computer system—including that serving Defense Secretary Robert Gates.
+In the 2007 cyberattack on Pentagon computer networks, an unknown amount of information was stolen.
+The Pentagon was forced to shut down part of their computer system – including that serving Defence Secretary Robert Gates.
 Officials told the Financial Times that the attack was launched by the Chinese military.

 The Chinese regime is known to have a large cyber army, although the exact size of this legion of hackers is unknown.
 Yet, it often puts the blame for cyberattacks onto individual actors.
-The country is known for its leagues of “patriot hackers”—highly organized groups including the “Honker Union of China” and the “Red Hacker Alliance.”
+The country is known for its leagues of “patriot hackers” – highly organised groups including the “Honker Union of China” and the “Red Hacker Alliance”.